Hattyot/ICA0006/README.md

 * ptr_domain_name -> ptr domain name
 * dns_forwarders -> nameservers to use when local bind9 cant resolve something
 * dns_allowed -> list of ips which are allowed to use dns
+* public_key -> ssh public key used to authorize ssh sessions to main accounts on servers
+* root_public_key -> public key used to authorize ssh sessions to root accounts on servers
+* iso_download_url -> direct url to latest release of ubuntu 20.04
+* password_hash -> password hashes used to create accounts on servers
+* ilo_ip -> hp ilo ips of the servers, used to contact the server through the api
+* ngrok_auth_token -> encrypted ngrok auth token, used to authenticate ngrok on external server.
+It is required because the current external server is behind NAT.
+* ngrok_region -> ngrok region the tunnel operates in.
+* ngrok_hostname -> domain reserved through ngrok
+* apache_dir -> dir in which the files in the apache server will be stored in.
 ___
 ### Encrypt and Decrypt
 Encrypt strings